-Performance Share Units.
-The performance share units granted in 2019 made up 60% of the total long-term incentive award opportunity for our named executive officers.
+2023-25 Performance Share Units.
+The performance share units granted in 2023 made up 60% of the total long-term incentive award opportunity for our named executive officers.
 The target number of units granted was determined as of the grant date based on the average closing price during the 30 trading days prior to the grant date.
 The threshold, target and maximum number of performance share units subject to these awards for our named executive officers were as follows:

-Name Threshold Target Maximum
+Name Threshold Maximum

-Robert L. McCormick 12,099 24,198
+Robert L. McCormick 8,021 32,082 64,164

-Sarah C. Lauber 4,869 9,738
+Sarah C. Lauber 2,455 9,819 19,638

-Keith Hagelin 3,915 7,830
+Linda R. Evans 885 3,537 7,074

-Jon Sievert 3,440 6,880
+Mark Van Genderen 981 3,922 7,844

-The performance goals for the performance share units granted in 2019 are three-year cumulative adjusted earnings per share ("EPS"), weighted 50%, and three-year cumulative return on net assets ("RONA"), weighted 50%.
-These goals represented a change from previous performance share units, which were based on three-year cumulative FCF.
+The performance goals for the performance share units granted in 2023 are three-year cumulative adjusted earnings per share ("EPS"), weighted 50%, and threeyear cumulative return on net assets ("RONA"), weighted 50%.
 Our EPS is defined as adjusted earnings per share as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
 Our RONA is defined as cumulative net income for the three fiscal years of the performance period divided by the average of net assets on four distinct dates: the first day of the first fiscal year of the performance period and the last day of each of the three applicable fiscal years in the performance period.
-For purposes of our RONA definition, net is defined as adjusted net income as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
-Also for purposes of our RONA definition, net assets is defined as current assets, excluding cash, plus net fixed assets, less current liabilities.
+For purposes of our RONA definition, net income is defined as adjusted net income as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
+Also, for purposes of our RONA definition, net assets is defined as current assets, excluding cash, plus net fixed assets, less current liabilities, plus the current portion of long-term debt.